-The twenty-one year-old Timothy "Tim" Allen Russell is discharged from a mental institution by his psychiatric Dr. Shawn Graham completely healed from a childhood trauma.
+The twenty-one year-old Timothy "Tim" Allen Russell is discharged from a mental institution by his psychiatric Dr. Shawn Graham completely healed from a childhood trauma where his father purportedly tortured and killed his mother before being killed himself by Tim.
 His sister Kaylie welcomes him in the parking area and brings him home.
-Then she tells that they need to destroy an ancient mirror that she has just bought in an auction.
-The reluctant Tim follows his sister and has fragmented recollections from his childhood, when his mother Marie buys a mirror for the home office of his father Alan.
+Then she tells that they need to destroy an ancient mirror that she has found through working at an auction house.
+She then steals the mirror and the reluctant Tim follows his sister and has fragmented recollections from their childhood, going back to when his father Alan buys a mirror for the home office of their new family home.
 Kaylie and Tim see a woman with their father in his office and the behaviors of Alan and Marie change, ending in a family tragedy.
 Kaylie blames the mirror and now she wants to destroy it with Tim.
 Will they succeed?
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 No folks, I'm not jumping on the bandwagon here.
 This film really is that good.

 The beauty of the film is it's way of telling the story.
 The way the film jumps from past to present is just so well done.
 It not only tells the story in an interesting way, it also compliments the main theme of the film.
 Not knowing what's reality or fantasy.
 While I applaud the movie for this it also affects the movie in a negative way.
 At some points the story is getting so intense and interesting and then BLAM!
 Back to the past.
 Relieving all tension that was built up in the previous scene.
 But then again it leaves you in suspense, waiting for it to return to the present to see how things are going to go down.
 All in all it's just a very unique and tension building way to tell this interesting story.